jenkinsci/jenkins.rb/README.md

       jpi server          # run a test server with plugin jpi version         # show jpi version information

+The first thing you'll probably want to do is create a new ruby plugin.

+    $ jpi new one-great-plugin
+          create  one-great-plugin/Gemfile
+          create  one-great-plugin/one-great-plugin.pluginspec

+This will create a minimal plugin project structure, to which you can add later.
-Once you have a plugin project, you can run a Jenkins test server like so:
+Once you have your plugin created, you can run a server with it loaded

+    $ cd one-great-plugin
     $ jpi server

     Listening for transport dt_socket at address: 8000